 How I learned to stop worrying and love water

 So, I eventually started to wash with water after using the toilet … and I became a convert.
 I feel cleaner and healthier; I save money; and I use less of a precious resource — trees.
 I sometimes dry off with a small amount of toilet paper, or with a handkerchief.
 But otherwise, it’s water all the way, and I couldn’t be happier.
 I wish the entire world would embrace this method — here’s why.

-There is probably a health rationale for washing with water, but I’m going to focus on the environmental reason: toilet paper is an environmental disaster.
+There is a sound health rationale for washing with water, but in this post, I’m going to focus on the environmental reason: toilet paper is an environmental disaster.
 If you Google “toilet paper and the environment,” as I did, you will find lots of articles that spell out the negative consequences of toilet paper such as:

 - Why toilet paper is bad for the environment